NexPlayer/Android-SDK/advanced.md

 #### int mCEA708Len

-This is the size of themCEA708Dataarray containing the text data for CEA 708 closed captions within content.
+This is the size of the mCEA708Dataarray containing the text data for CEA 708 closed captions within content.

 #### int mCEA708ServiceNO